Good Leadership: Results that Stick

-In organisations that are led by the traditional 'old boys club' this lack of self awareness is often exasperated.
-Those in top leadership positions are still often pale, male and stale despite the glass ceiling hole, that keeps getting bigger.
+In organisations that are led by a traditional ‘leadership’ cultures may lack both diversity and self awareness.
+Those in top leadership positions are still often pale, male and stale, despite the glass ceiling, that hole needs to get get bigger.

-Just increasing diversity in leadership teams can improve self awareness and improve problem solving, increasing productivity and greater communication.
 Greater diversity of thought will impact your bottom line and help you to stop leaving money on the table.
+Just by increasing diversity across leadership teams we can improve self-awareness, increase productivity and greater communication.

 Organisational culture is a system of shared assumptions, values and beliefs, which govern how we behave in organisations.
 These shared values have a strong influence over us and dictate how we dress, act, and perform in our jobs.

-If you are a leader try to have informal conversations with your team to let them know you are interested in them as a person and not just their work life, at team meetings observe and allow others to express their opinions.
-Simple gestures like offering to make a cup of tea can go a long way in servanthood leadership.
+Simple gestures from leaders such as having informal conversations with your colleagues and letting them know you are interested in them as a person and not just work issues can go a long way!
+Even offering to make a colleague or your team a cup of tea can go such a long way in servanthood leadership.

 When the culture values its people there is often high engagement from employees and they are less likely to leave during the storms, which in turn increases productivity and profitability.